 As previously noted the purpose of this report is the evaluation of the proposed new building according to the standard given to guide the Cultural Heritage Board when reviewing projects that would affect nationally- or locally-designated landmarks, locally listed, or registered historic properties, preservation districts, or other qualified or listed historic resources.
-Please note the existing building proposed to be demolished to make way for the new structure is not a contributor to the St. Rose Historic Neighborhood, and it does not appear on a National register1.
-Also, please consider that this building and its location is a uniquely excellent opportunity to hide the parking garage structure that ignores all the required standards of historic district design.
+Note the lot is currently a parking lot.
+No historic fabric is affected by this development.